johnpfeiffer/thesaurus/README.md

 ## Description

-This is a basic React application for a tiny thesaurus that can provide one suggestion for any two-letter or three-letter words.
-The application allows users to input a two-letter or three-letter word and get a suggestion for it.
+a tiny thesaurus for any two-letter or three-letter words

 ## How to Run the Project